-PROGRAM STATEMENT – St. Hilary’s Day Care Centre
+St. Hilary’s Day Care Centre PROGRAM STATEMENT

 St. Hilary’s Community Care Centre Inc. operates a quality, non-profit Day Care Centre providing a warm and loving environment for children three months to five years of age.

-Our program enables children to develop physically, mentally, socially and emotionally while engaging their families in a meaningful way in day to day activities.
 We as a team strive to make children feel competent and capable and encourage their curiosities because we believe that they are rich in potential.
-The program’s design stimulates their eagerness to explore, provides flexibility to allow each child to reach his/her potential and provides a loving environment where he/she finds security and a sense of self worth.
+The program’s design stimulates their eagerness to explore, provides flexibility to allow each child to reach his/her potential and provides a loving environment where he/she finds security and a sense of self-worth.

 We agree with Ontario’s Pedagogy for Early Years and believe that the four foundations to ensure optimal learning are: